Gas Pipe Leaks

 Carbon monoxide detectors

-Carbon monoxide detectors can help in detecting any gas leaks in the house.
+Carbon monoxide detectors can help detect a leak in the house.
 The detector will alert you if there is an accumulation of carbon monoxide in the house.

 Higher utility bills